 How RG7916 works

-There will be two groups in this trial.
-The first will include participants ages 12-25 years old who will receive either RG7916 or placebo for 12 weeks, and then for up to 24 months, at the dose decided in the first 12 weeks.
-At the end of the 24-month period, the participants will be offered the opportunity to enter an open-label extension study.
+There are two groups in this trial, which is also divided into two parts.
+The first group includes adolescents and adults (ages 12-25) who receive either RG7916 or placebo for 12 weeks to determine the optimal dose (Part 1).
+In Part 2, participants are treated for up to 24 months at the dose decided in the first 12 weeks.
+At the end of the 24-month period, the participants are offered the opportunity to enter an open-label extension study.

 Roche is developing RG7916 with a joint steering committee whose members include PTC, Roche, and the SMA Foundation.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.